behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ---

-## 7. Why Use gl.vm.run_nondet_unsafe Instead of Simple LLM Calls?
+## 9. Why Use gl.vm.run_nondet_unsafe Instead of Simple LLM Calls?

 ### Problem
 A single LLM call could be manipulated or produce inconsistent results.

 ### Solution
-The MultiSourceVerifier uses `gl.vm.run_nondet_unsafe` with a leader/validator pattern:
+The MultiSourceVerifier uses gl.vm.run_nondet_unsafe with a leader/validator pattern:
 - The leader fetches content and asks the LLM to check corroboration.
 - Independent validators verify the leader's result.
 - Consensus is required for the result to be accepted.